GoogleCloudPlatform/professional-services/tools/custom-organization-policy-library/README.md

 The different configurations files are generated in the `samples/tf` folder.

 #### Available Commands
+For more precise controls on what to be generated, you can use of the following commands defined in the Makefile.

 ```
 make constraints                    Build constraints based using gcloud format